yjp20/prism/CONTRIBUTING.md

-# How to contribute to Prism
+# How to Contribute to Prism

 ## Development